HeshamMegid/blog-posts/metrickit/metrickit2020.md

 Before getting started, I recommend reading [this blog post](https://www.chimehq.com/blog/metrickit-crash-reporting) by [Matt Massicotte](https://twitter.com/mattie) first.
 It talks about a lot of the implementation details of crash reporting in MetricKit.
 Here are some of the key points Matt made that are relevant to this blog post.

-* In-process crash reporting, which is how all current commercial and open-source crash reporters are implemented, is messy and error-prone.
+* In-process crash reporting, which is how all current commercial and open-source crash reporters are implemented, is very complex.
+While most crash reporters are stable and work reliably, the techniques they use the achieve that are messy.
-* MetricKit offers raw diagnostics data.
+* MetricKit offers raw diagnostics data via `MXDiagnosticPayload` and `MXCrashDiagnostic`.
 It’s up to you to do any analysis on that data.
 * MetricKit crash reporting is designed to support multiple consumers of the diagnostics data, unlike methods currently used by in-process crash reporting which can leave multiple crash reporters competing for the data.
 * Stack traces collected by MetricKit are unsymbolicated and will require further processing before being human-readable.